Javaid-Ali/lab-assignments/README.md

 Task:
 1. Create 2 Singly LinkedLists and Merge them and display them.
 2. Create 2 Double LinkedLists and Merge them and display them.

+Lab 9 - Circular Linked List (Insert & Display Nodes)
+Task: Implement functions to insert node at first, last, Nth location, and centre of a circular linked list.
+And display in order and display in reverse order.

+Task:
+1. Create 2 Singly LinkedLists and Merge them and display them.
+2. Create 2 Double LinkedLists and Merge them and display them.